Or and Every

 Or if you have a collection of values and a function that transforms that type of value into an accumulating

-s, you can validate the values using the function using validatedBy
+Ors, you can validate the values using the function using validatedBy, like this:

 List("29", "30", "31").validatedBy(parseAge)